Colombia

 Advocacy

-- Demand that all armed groups, in particular the ELN and FARC-EP dissidents, immediately release all children under 18 from their ranks and prevent and end all child recruitment, use, and abductions;
+• Demand that all armed groups, in particular the ELN and FARC-EP dissidents, immediately release all children under 18 from their ranks and prevent and end all child recruitment, use, and abductions, as well as take concrete steps to end rape and other forms of sexual violence against children, including in the context of recruitment and use;

-- Urge the Government to continue strengthening efforts to prevent the recruitment and use of both Colombian and Venezuelan children, as well as other grave violations, paying particular attention to the most vulnerable, including girls and indigenous and Afro-Colombian children, and noting vulnerability to recruitment at informal border crossings and as a result of the COVID-19 pandemic;
+• Encourage the Government to continue strengthening efforts to prevent the recruitment and use of children, as well as other grave violations, paying particular attention to the most vulnerable, including girls and indigenous and Afro-Colombian children, and noting vulnerability to recruitment at informal border crossings.

-- Call on all parties to cease attacks and threats of attack on schools and education personnel, as well as to refrain from the military use of schools and educational facilities, and urge the Government to endorse and implement the Safe Schools Declaration;
+• Expressing grave concern at the six-fold increase of attacks on schools and hospitals during the reporting period, call on all parties to cease attacks and threats of attack on schools, hospitals, and education and health care personnel, as well as to refrain from the military use of schools and educational facilities; and welcome the Government’s plan of action for the implementation of the Safe Schools Declaration;

 Partnerships